a

 Round Lake Summer Campsites

-A large site sits in a little bowl next to the trail into Round Lake from the North.
-This is the same site as pictured left.
+A large site sits in a little bowl next to the trail along the Northeast shore of Round Lake.

 Round Lake Campsites

-Coming in from the North to Round Lake, either up from the South Upper Truckee Road trailhead, or laterally, from the Big Meadow Trailhead, brings you to the Northeast corner of Round Lake.
+Coming in from the North to Round Lake, either up from the South Upper Truckee Road trailhead, or laterally, from the Big Meadow Trailhead brings us to the Northeast corner of Round Lake.

-From this junction to the check dam, and the overlook of the South Upper Truckee River flowing out of Round Lake, there are a series of campsites spanning the spectrum of sophistication from simple flats to fully developed sites with fire rings, benches, and flattened areas for tents.
+To the West along this trail down the North shore to the check dam there are a series of campsites to the Right of this trail spanning the spectrum of sophistication from simple flats to fully developed sites with fire rings, benches, and flattened areas for sleeping/tents.

-If you continue South past this North shore junction, a series of campsites along the Eastern Shore of Round Lake will soon reveal themselves to your left.
+If we continue South past this trail down the North shore of Round Lake we will see the series of campsites along its East Shore off to our left.

 comments-questions-experiences?